AdobeDocs/campaign-standard.en/help/automating/using/reconcile-file-audience-with-database.md

 ![](assets/readaudience_activity_example2.png)

-* A **[!UICONTROL Read audience]** activity uploads the File audience created in the import workflow.
+* A [Read audience](../../automating/using/read-audience.md) activity uploads the File audience created in the import workflow.
 The audience data is not yet reconciled with the Adobe Campaign database.
 * A [Reconciliation](../../automating/using/reconciliation.md) activity identifies the incoming data as profiles through its **[!UICONTROL Identification]** tab.
 For example by using the **email** field as reconciliation criteria.
 * An [Update data](../../automating/using/update-data.md) activity inserts and updates the profiles resource of the database with the incoming data.
 As the data is already identified as profiles, you can select the **[!UICONTROL Directly using the targeting dimension]** option and select **[!UICONTROL Profiles]** in the **[!UICONTROL Identification]** tab of the activity.
 Then, you simply have to add the list of fields that need to be updated in the according tab.